Troy vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Trojans put up 10.0 fewer points per game (23.8) than the Eagles surrender (33.8).

-- The Trojans have turned the ball over nine times this season, five more turnovers than the Eagles have forced (4).
+- The Trojans have turned the ball over five more times (9 total) than the Eagles have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for Troy at SISportsbook.